What are Volatile Organic Compounds (VOCs) and Why You Should Care?

 October is National Indoor Air Quality Awareness Month, and LIFECORE is presenting a three-part series on FLOORING AND THE ENVIRONMENT and how this affects air quality.

 In part 1 of our FLOORING AND THE ENVIRONMENT series, we covered the overall importance of indoor air quality and how it affects the environment both inside and outside of the home.
-In part 2, we delve deeper into VOCs, the main contributor to poor indoor air quality, and what you can do to lower VOC levels in your home.
+In part 2, we delve deeper into Volatile Organic Compounds (VOCs), the main contributor to poor indoor air quality, and what you can do to lower VOC levels in your home.

 What are VOCs?